david-prv/QuickyPHP/examples/how_to_route.md

 **Allows**: An universal report page for questions, by just appending "/report" to *any* question url, like "/question/874729/report" or "/question/136725/report".
-Be aware, that with a wildcard asterix, you are not able to get the passed question-ID here via the Request object.
+Be aware, that with a wildcard star, you are not able to get the passed question-ID here via the Request object.

 ## Callbacks
 Any method that has the following signature: